 It is important to note that this regulation does not make a distinction between professional and recreational users, so it is also mandatory for UAS users who carry out sports, recreational, competition, and exhibition activities, as well as all kinds of recreational activities in general, to comply with this regulation.

 CE marking is the process by which the manufacturer/importer informs users and competent authorities that the marketed equipment complies with the mandatory legislation on essential requirements, in this case, Regulation 2019/945.

-CE marking shall be visibly, legibly and indelibly affixed to the product or to the data plate affixed to it.
+CE marking shall be visibly, legibly, and indelibly affixed to the product or the data plate affixed to it.
 When this is not possible or is not justified due to the size of the product, it will be placed in the packaging.

 The UAS class identification label shall be affixed to the vehicle and its packaging in a visible, legible, and indelible manner and shall be at least 5 mm high.
 It shall be prohibited to place markings, signs or inscriptions on a product that may lead to confusion to third parties as to the meaning or form of the class identification label.

 The indication of the sound power level contemplated in Part 13 to 15 of the Annex of the Regulation (page 300 of EASA eRules), will be placed, if applicable, in a visible, legible, and indelible way on the UAS, except when it is not possible or is not justified due to the size of the product, as well as in the packaging.

 Importantly, highlight that up to 7 different classes of UAS have been established.
 Five of them, for the open category (C0 to C4) and two more for the specific category (C5 and C6) associated with two standard scenarios developed by the European Commission to facilitate the application for permits and the corresponding security analysis: STS-01 and STS-02, respectively, of the specific category.